okturan/news-extractor/archive/legacy_research/analysis/ORGANIZATION_SUMMARY.md

 ## Conclusion

-The haberin-dibi project has been successfully reorganized from a flat structure into a professional, maintainable hierarchy that:
+The news-extractor project has been successfully reorganized from a flat structure into a professional, maintainable hierarchy that:

 ✓ Clearly separates production code from experiments
 ✓ Organizes all test results in one location